Ism-ail11/XTinyHAR/README.md

 XTinyHAR is a compact, edge-deployable Human Activity Recognition (HAR) framework.
 A multimodal **teacher** (skeleton + IMU) transfers knowledge to a lightweight **Inertial Transformer** student that uses **only IMU** at inference.
 The pipeline includes dynamic patching, positional embeddings, explainability (IG, attention rollout, attention similarity), and export to ONNX/TFLite for Raspberry Pi / Jetson Nano.

+## Cite Our work if you use our model:

+Lamaakal, I., Yahyati, C., Maleh, Y. et al. A tiny inertial transformer for human activity recognition via multimodal knowledge distillation and explainable AI.
+Sci Rep 15, 42335 (2025). https://doi.org/10.1038/s41598-025-26297-2

 ## Model Architecture

 <!-- Optional: control size with HTML if it’s huge -->